What is sterilisation?

 What is the procedure for tubal ligation?

-You will need a general anaesthetic for this operation.
-This can be done as a laparoscopy (keyhole surgery), where a small telescope is inserted to find the fallopian tubes.
+You will need a general anaesthetic for this procedure.
+This is done as a laparoscopy (keyhole surgery), where a small telescope is inserted to find the fallopian tubes.
 The tubes are then closed off by clips or rings.
-For most people this operation is performed as day surgery, although rest is needed the next day.
+For most people this is performed as day surgery.

 The operation is effective immediately after the procedure, but contraception should be used right up to the time of the operation.